StackVista/stackstate-docs/stackpacks/add-ons/health-forecast.md

 ## Overview

-Install this StackPack to get on-demand forecasts for the health of any component for the coming 12 hours.
+Install the Health Forecast StackPack to get on-demand forecasts for the health of any component for the coming 12 hours.

 ### How to use the Health Forecast StackPack

-1. Install the Health Forecast StackPack by clicking on the "install" button below.
+1. Install the Health Forecast StackPack by clicking on the "install" button in the StackPacks section of the StackState UI.
-1. After installation, hover over any component and go to the actions tab of the popup.
+1. After installation, hover over any component and go to the **Quick actions** tab of the popup.
-1. Select the "Health Forecast (12h)" action.
+1. Select the action "Health Forecast (12h)".
-1. A forecast report is calculated and presented on-screen.
+1. A forecast report for the coming 12 hours is calculated and presented on-screen.

 ### How does the forecasting work?